VIG vs VYM

 The Portfolio Composition

-VIG is more heavily concentrated in the Information Technology sector, with a concentration of 24% in the fund, and VYM only has about 6.7% of its portfolio dedicated to Technology.
-It shows that VIG concentrates more on growth stocks that tend to grow their dividends, like Microsoft, Visa (V), and Mastercard (MA).
+VIG is more heavily concentrated in the Information Technology sector, with a concentration of 23.8% in the fund, and VYM only has about 9.8% of its portfolio dedicated to Technology.
+It shows that VIG concentrates more on growth stocks, like Apple, Broadcom, and Microsoft, that tend to grow their dividends.

 On the other hand, VYM concentrates on sectors like Healthcare, Energy, Financials, Telecommunications, and Utilities.
-Some top companies in the fund are Johnson & Johnson, JP Morgan, and Exxon Mobil.
-These companies provide much higher dividends but are not as growth oriented as technology companies.
+Some top companies in the fund are AbbVie, Merck, Walmart, and Bank of America.
+These companies provide much higher dividends but are less growth-oriented than technology companies.

 SectorVIGVYM